jcalado/lumina/README.md

 > ⚠️ **VIBE CODING WARNING**
 >
-> This project is a "VIBE CODING" app — the result of guiding copilot with Claude Sonnet 4.
-It depleted 47% of my monthly "premium" copilot requests budget.
+> This project is a "VIBE CODING" app.
 Expect experimental, whimsical design choices and rapidly changing APIs.
 Use for inspiration and fun; not guaranteed production-ready.

 *Designed for photographers and photo enthusiasts to organize and share their work*